Set your workflow enrollment triggers

 Enroll contacts in a workflow when they join a specific list.
 Once a contact meets the list's criteria, they'll become a member of the list and subsequently enroll in the workflow.

-Enroll contacts in your workflow based on the forms they submit.
+Enroll contacts in your workflow based on the forms they submit on HubSpot pages.
 After selecting the Form submission trigger:

-- After selecting the specific form, click the dropdown menu and select a specific page.
+- After selecting the specific form, click the dropdown menu and select a specific HubSpot page.
 This will filter out all contacts who submitted to the specific form on that specific page.
-Select Any page if there is no specific page.
+Select Any page to enroll contacts who submit the form on any HubSpot page.

 - Refine the submissions by date or by the number of times a contact submitted to the form.
 This step is optional.